nathanl/searchlight/README.md

 ```

 Since that method is in a parent module, you can easily override it by defining your own method.
 You can also call `super` in the method you define.

-The adapter also ensures that searches return a relation, even if no options are given.

 ### ActionView